manoukyanmari/canvas-color-picker/README.md

 # Color Picker Tool for Web Photo Editor

-Welcome to our open-source project, a part of our larger effort towards building a comprehensive photo editing software based on modern web technologies.
+Welcome to our open-source project.
 This specific module focuses on implementing a color picker, a crucial functionality for digital artists and designers.

-Added up the followig functionalities:
-- Changing the dropper icon for different cases/usages.
-- Changing the background color of the upper selected hex code preview (when user clicks and selects a color on canvas)
-- Escape Key and Right Mouse Click functionality.
-- Added up EsLint for linting.

 ## Key Technologies